cardano-foundation/CIPs/CIP-0001/README.md

 > *Web-Wallet Bridge **-** Governance*

 CIP editors will help determine these common elements and, whenever necessary, rename both CIP document titles and PR titles accordingly.
-The objective is to provide commonly recognisable names for developments of the same idea (e.g. multiple extensions to another CIP or scheme).
+The objective is to provide commonly recognisable names for similar developments (e.g. multiple extensions to another CIP or scheme).

 ##### 1.b.
 Authors seek feedback